debpal/OptiDamTool/README.md

 [WaTEM/SEDEM](https://github.com/watem-sedem) model, which predicts soil erosion, sediment transport capacity, and sediment delivery to stream networks at a watershed scale.
 While no methods have been implemented yet, development is currently underway.

-- `OptiDamTool.Network`: Offers methods for establishing network connectivity between dams based on stream networks and hydrological flow paths.
+- `OptiDamTool.Network`: Provides methods for establishing hydrological and sedimentation flow connectivity between dams using the stream network.

 ## Features